Lens Mounts: Canon EF

 While EF-S and EF lenses can be used on EOS-M cameras using a suitable adapter (a smart adapter), EF-M lenses can not be used on EF or EF-S bodies.

-Besides Canon, Canon EF lenses have been manufactured by practically all third-party lens manufacturers.
+Besides Canon, Canon EF lenses have been manufactured by a wide range of third-party lens manufacturers.

 Adapting Canon EF (and EF-S) lenses: